umccr/htsget-rs/deploy/README.md

 ### Testing the endpoint

 When the deployment is finished, the htsget endpoint can be tested by querying it.
-Since a JWT authorizer is used, a valid JWT token must be obtained in order to access the endpoint.
-This token should be obtained from AWS Cognito using the configured user pool id and audience parameters.
+If a JWT authorizer is configured, a valid JWT token must be obtained in order to access the endpoint.
+This token should be obtained from AWS Cognito using the configured audience parameters.
 Then `curl` can be used to query the endpoint:

 ```sh
 curl -H "Authorization: <JWT Token>" "https://<htsget_domain>/reads/service-info"